-The FloFlo drill operates on a simple principle.
+The WeeWee and FloFlo drill operates on a simple principle.
 By employing a hoist using a three legged tower, the drill pipe (choppy) is hoisted by an attached rope.
 By swinging the rope the drillbit (and cutting edge) hits the ground.
 As a result the soil, hit by the drillbit, will split even if the soil is rocky.
 The bailer (Flappy) pulls out the soil.
 By repeating this process the well is drilled by using man power.
-The advantages of using the FloFlo are many:
+The advantages of using the WeeWee and FloFlo are many:

 Simple: It’s easy to use, anyone can do it.